ideanotionadmin/ideapress/README.md

 <br/>
 <br/>
 <br/>
-<h2>3 Building Your First MetroPress App Using Your WordPress Website</h2>
+<h2>3 Building Your First IdeaPress App Using Your WordPress Website</h2>
-<h3>3.1 Download MetroPress</h3>
+<h3>3.1 Download IdeaPress</h3>

-Download MetroPress from CodePlex: https://metropress.codeplex.com
+Download IdeaPress from CodePlex: https://metropress.codeplex.com

 <h3>3.2 Compile The VS Solution</h3>

-Unzip the downloaded file, compile, and run the MetroPress solution in Visual Studio 2012 on your Windows 8 system.
-As you compile, it will bring up the MetroPress App, but it connects to http://ideanotion.net by default.
+Unzip the downloaded file, compile, and run the IdeaPress solution in Visual Studio 2012 on your Windows 8 system.
+As you compile, it will bring up the IdeaPress App, but it connects to http://ideanotion.net by default.

 <h3>3.3 Change It to Your Own Website</h3>